Fitna (TV series)

 Fitna is a Pakistani drama series that premiered on Hum TV on 15 September in 2023.
 Directed by Haseeb Ali and written by Seema Sheikh, it is produced by Momina Duraid.

 Synopsis

-Following two friends with contrasting dispositions, propelled into a predicament of a lifelong thread.
-As Warda ventures to turn Huda's life into thorns, the notion of friendship for Huda is shaken to the core.
+The story follows two friends with contrasting dispositions, drawn into a lifelong conflict.
+As Warda seeks to make Huda’s life unbearable, the notion of friendship for Huda is shaken to the core.